stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 and both Danforth and I obtained that occasional impression of   separate Cyclopean blocks
 which Lake had attributed to his flight-companion Carroll.
 How to account for such things in this place was frankly beyond me, and I felt queerly humbled as a geologist.
-Igneous formations often have strange regularities&mdash;like the famous Giants&rsquo; Causeway in Ireland&mdash;but this stupendous range, despite Lake&rsquo;s original suspicion of smoking cones, was above all else non-volcanic in evident structure.
+Igneous formations often have strange regularities--like the famous Giants' Causeway in Ireland--but this stupendous range, despite Lake's original suspicion of smoking cones, was above all else non-volcanic in evident structure.

   The curious cave-mouths, near which the odd formations seemed most abundant, presented another albeit a lesser puzzle because of their regularity of outline.
-They were, as Lake&rsquo;s bulletin had said, often approximately square or semicircular; as if the natural orifices had been shaped to greater symmetry by some magic hand.
+They were, as Lake's bulletin had said, often approximately square or semicircular; as if the natural orifices had been shaped to greater symmetry by some magic hand.
 Their numerousness and wide distribution were remarkable, and suggested that the whole region was honeycombed with tunnels dissolved out of limestone strata.
 Such glimpses as we secured did not extend far within the